Editing Data in AdapTable

-It is based around a small demo that contains many of the editing-related features and functionalities provided in AdapTable including:
+This blog post provides a small demo (built using the vanilla/TypeScript version of AdapTable) which contains many of the editing-related functionalities provided in AdapTable including:

 Important